pipeforce/pipeforce.github.io/docs/api/utils.md

 ```

 ### concatAndFormat(separator,collection,pel)
-Similar to &lbrace;@link #concat(String, Object...)&rbrace; but additionally applies the given PEL expression on
+Similar to #concat(text1, Object...) but additionally applies the given PEL expression on
 each list entry before it gets concatenated.
 This is useful for example to convert each entry in
 the list before adding it to the resulting string.
 For example to remove whitespaces on each entry.